kabhinav/CarND-Advanced-Lane-Lines/writeup_report.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 I tried different methods of getting correct warped image from prespective transform unsuccessfully.
 Then I read more material about prespective transform including discussion about computing vanishing points in an image in order to compute src and dst points.
 After several unsuccessful attempts, I hardcoded the src, dst by visually looking at image and finding them manually.

+In my current city of living, Montreal Canada, there are several roads where the lane markings are so faded that it is hard for a human driver to correctly idenify the lanes.
+I think the current approach will fail on such roads where the lane markins are fairly sparse due to fading over time.
+I think in such cases we will need additional sensor information like from a radar so that the car is aware about its surroundings while it plots an imaginary lane for driving.